allenhouchins/latest-fleetctl-package/README.md

 ## Benefits Over Manual Installation

-- No need to install Node.js or npm
+- No need to install Node.js or `npm`
 - No Homebrew required
-- Automatic PATH configuration
+- Automatic `$PATH` configuration
-- Simple double-click installation
 - Official releases packaged as native macOS installers

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please feel free to submit a Pull Request or open an Issue.

 ## Acknowledgments